• Skip to primary navigation

 • Pie - Yes, there are more pies than just pumpkin.
 Use fruit powder to help thicken a pie or add more intense flavor if your fruit is not quite 'fruity' enough.

-• Whipped cream - if you make homemade whipped cream - imagine what it would taste like with just a little bit of strawberry powder mixed in and then put in between strawberry shortcake layers.
+• Whipped cream – if you make homemade whipped cream, imagine what it would taste like with just a little bit of mixed strawberry powder and then put in between strawberry shortcake layers.

 Dehydrate raspberries conversion chart - raspberries in measuring spons